forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ### Code Builder Environment Checklist

 1. Einstein for Developers extension is disabled in Code Builder by default.
 To enable the extension you must first set the Salesforce telemetry level to `true` for your VS Code workspace.
-Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` to confirm or update.
+Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` in the **Workspace** tab to confirm or update.
+Telemetry can be disabled once the extension is enabled.